Jim23135/Jim23135/README.md

 # About

-Rust & Python enthusiast with an interest in networking, graphics, reverse engineering, windows internals and more.
+Rust & Python enthusiast with an interest in networking, graphics, reverse engineering, windows internals, and more.
 ___
 # Technologies